Edward Kleinschmidt: Career

 He was awarded the John Price Wetherill Medal in 1940.

-During World War II, Kleinschmidt's son Bernard learned that the US Signal Corps needed a lightweight, transportable teleprinter and in February 1944, Kleinschmidt demonstrated a working model of his lightweight teleprinter at the office of the Chief Signal Officer.
+During World War II, Kleinschmidt's son Bernard learned that the U.S. Army Signal Corps needed a lightweight, transportable teleprinter and in February 1944, Kleinschmidt demonstrated a working model of his lightweight teleprinter at the office of the Chief Signal Officer.
 The Kleinschmidt 100-words-per-minute typebar page printer became the standard for US forces in 1949.

 The success of its printer, and an order for 2,000 examples caused Kleinschmidt Laboratories to purchase a 13 acre parcel of land in Deerfield, Illinois, to house the manufacturing operations.
 This location and the original buildings are the current home of Kleinschmidt Inc.